Getting started with email marketing

 Recreate email templates in Sendlane

-If you use templates for Campaigns emails, re-build these templates from your previous ESP into Sendlane’s Campaign email builder.
+If you use templates for campaign emails, re-build these templates from your previous ESP into Sendlane’s campaign email builder.

 Recreate automations and forms in Sendlane